 A note from Su-sieee!
-Mac: Click here to check out what other bloggers from around the world have written about the letter J for ABC Wednesday.
+Mac: The letter W is the theme for this week's ABC Wednesday.
+Click here to check out what bloggers from around the world have written with the letter.
 Thank you, ABCW team!